tguild/vehicle_signal_specification/README.md

 An attribute is an entry, such as vehicle weight or fuel type, with a static value.
-The difference between a signal and an attribute is that the signal has a publisher (or producer) that continuously updates the signal value while an attribute has a set value, defined in the specifiation, that never changes.
+The difference between a signal and an attribute is that the signal has a publisher (or producer) that continuously updates the signal value while an attribute has a set value, defined in the specification, that never changes.

 ### <a name="attribute-type"/>ATTRIBUTE TYPE